 How to prepare

 The first step in preparing for interview questions is to re-read your application.
-You may be surprised to find how much you have changed since completing the application.
+You may be surprised to find how much you have changed since you started the application process.
 You should also refresh your knowledge of the fellowship’s philosophy by reviewing the fellowship's website.
 Interview panels are looking for candidates who best embody the fellowships' values.
-You should be prepared to show your knowledge and understanding of those core values.
+Be prepared to show your knowledge and understanding of those core values.

 Many of the testimonials from past Columbia finalists can be useful to read.
 We may also be able to connect you with former fellowship finalists and recipients.

-Once you invited to an interview, OGP advisers will meet with you to discuss the format of that interview.
+Once you invited to an interview, URF advisers will meet with you to discuss the format of that interview.
 We will also arrange mock interviews that simulate the setting of a rigorous interview.
-These panels of faculty members, deans, and staff also include a time for constructive feedback.
-They are meant to help you test out and improve your speaking skills and your ability to think on your feet.
+These panels of faculty members, deans, and staff include time for constructive feedback.
+Mock interviews are meant to help you test and improve your speaking skills and your ability to think on your feet.

 What kind of questions will they ask?